jamesclancy/SafeCardGame/README.md

          ]
 ```

 I am not able to click the discard button but it doesn't function as expected!
-It is discarding all the cards other then the desired card!
+It is discarding all the cards other than the desired card!

 I now have to fix the behavior of the `discardCardFromBoard` function.
 I have found that the bug lies in the filter on the Hand being ` (List.filter (fun x -> x.CardInstanceId = cardInstanceId) playerBoard.Hand.Cards)` and not ` (List.filter (fun x -> x.CardInstanceId <> cardInstanceId) playerBoard.Hand.Cards)`.
 Scanning through the code I will also have to update the similar funcationality in `addCreatureToGameState` and `playCardFromBoard`. (the fact that I had to update this logic is a real sign I need to refactor but I am ignoring this for now).